prasannavl/open-governance/README.md

 An open and transparent governance model with people and open-source technology at it's core.

+**Why?**

-`Because, in today's digital age, every willing citizen should have a role to play in the governance - from their home, office, or on the move and have more than just mere voting rights - To be able to interact, evaluate and be a part of the design in solving problems.`
+`In today's digital age, every willing citizen should have a role to play in governance - from their home, office, or on the move and have more than just mere voting rights - To be able to interact, evaluate and be a part of the design in solving problems.`

 ## Prelude